-Before you negotiate, make sure you know the vehicle’s True Value, and educate yourself on the other factors that impact a vehicle’s value.
+Before you negotiate, make sure you know the vehicle’s Value Range, and educate yourself on the other factors that impact a vehicle’s value.
 This will help you make a confident offer based on your research and budget.
 Keep your emotions in check and be prepared to walk away – a successful agreement will benefit both parties.

 How to get the right car insurance

 Upgrading your used car is a great time to explore or reassess your insurance needs to make sure you’re getting the right coverage.
 You’ll need to update your insurance before finalizing the sale, so shop around and see what’s out there in terms of prices what your premiums will cover.
 There are lots of great discount programs out there too – you can get more information from our friends at Sonnet.